Job Search

 KU Internship and Job Fairs

 Held on-campus each semester, the KU Internship and Job Fairs are an opportunity for you to shake hands, get your resume out and converse with employers.
 A special job fair for educators is held each spring.
-Click here for the schedule of events.
+Schedule of events.

 Avoiding Online Job/Internship Scams

 When you are applying for interests or jobs, it is important to be aware of the potential for fraudulent postings and job scams.
-Click here for information on how you can avoid online job/internship scams.
+Information on how you can avoid online job/internship scams.
 This resource includes information on employer research, 'red flags' and payment transfer schemes, and steps you can take if you are the victim of a scam.

 • Getting Started